Meeting Time: February 14, 2019 at 11:30am PST

 • Default_avatar

-Sue Reale over 5 years ago
+Sue Reale almost 6 years ago

 I am not opposed to rent control.
 No one would be eager to rent a space knowing that their rent can go up to any amount, (assuming there's no contract/lease, which is unlikely).
 Owner occupiers have had the right to raise rent to any amount in the past– so why is this an “emergency” issue now?
 Because Measure Y was an ill-planned, poorly executed measure.